 When not touring he also runs his own company, E H Sound Ltd, from Glasgow.
 Whilst his business partner John focuses on his love of Theatre Sound & dramatic productions, Mike continues to work with current Glasgow-based artists such as Charlotte Marshall & The 45s, Unoma Okudo, Esperanza, Starry Skies, and others.

-Matthew Recchia (Rexx) is a live sound engineer and stage manager currently residing outside of Atlanta, GA.
-Recchia began his career in Athens, GA with an internship at The Melting Point before attaining a full-time position at The Georgia Theatre following graduation from University of Georgia’s business school.
+Matthew Recchia (Rexx) is a live sound engineer and stage manager currently residing in Woodstock, GA.
+Recchia began his career in Athens, GA with an internship learning lights and sound at The Melting Point, before attaining a full-time position at The Georgia Theatre following graduation from University of Georgia’s business school.

 Drum and Percussion Technician

 Mason began studying Afro-Cuban and West African percussion at an early age, which blossomed into a deep appreciation for the music of various cultures from around the world.
 He later went on to get degree in classical and jazz performance and after college went on to play in a variety of musical projects around the Southeastern United States.